SolveH/deep-learning-intro-in-VR/README.md

 # Usage
 ## Using the project code
 1. Download or clone the project.
+2. Open Unity Hub.
+3. Add the project to Unity Hub from the project's location in your file system.
+4. Make sure you have the right version of Unity installed.
-2. Open the project in Unity.
+5. Open the project.

 ## Try the application
 If you want to try the application, you can find it in this [Google Drive with the application for Oculus Quest, Rift, and Rift S](https://drive.google.com/drive/folders/1gGYGSx95d3tFXYZE2iuZ6CZ1LorzNztE?usp=sharing "Google Drive with application").
 Installation guides are provided for all devices.